-Our research and development activities in the immuno-oncology area are focused on employing our antibody screening methodology against a number of targets demonstrated to be involved in cancer development and progression via negative regulation of the immune system, such as immune checkpoints found on immune cells.
+Symphogen’s research and development activities in the immuno-oncology area are focused on employing its antibody discovery and screening methodology against a number of targets demonstrated to be involved in cancer development and progression via negative regulation of the immune system, such as immune checkpoints found on immune cells.

-By the end of 2017, one Phase 1 trial with Sym021 had been initiated under an agreement with Shire.
+By June 2018, one Phase 1 trial with Sym021 had been initiated under an agreement with Shire.

 Clinical development of Sym021